Protecting the Amazon

 Protects the Rainforest

 As a native plant, Vanilla pompona is a part of the precious rainforest ecosystem.
-It has long been wildcrafted in its native range.
+It has long been wildcrafted in its native environment.
 Now, however, there is great potential to grow this product commercially.
 This is something that will help to protect the mountainous rainforest region around San Martin, in Northern Peru.

 Firstly, this is a crop which, unlike mono-crop vanilla plantations elsewhere in the world, can be grown in conscientious and sustainable ways.
 Vanilla pomona is still pollinated by native orchid bees.
 It is grown in self-sufficient systems with all-natural inputs.
 A space-saving crop, and shade tolerant, this native orchid does not deplete soil fertility and – crucially – does not require surrounding rainforest to be chopped down.